Sugar In Fruits Or Sugar In Processed Foods - What Should We Be More Concerned About?

 A can of regular Coca-Cola (12 oz) contains 39 grams of sugar, which we can finish in one sitting on a hot summer’s day.
 The equivalent of 3.5 apples.

-One 500 mL tub of Ben and Jerry’s Chocolate Fudge Brownie Ice Cream contains 23 grams of sugar per 100 mL serving, and it’s too darned easy to finish off one entire tub while watching a Netflix movie.
+One 500 mL tub of Ben and Jerry’s Chocolate Fudge Brownie Ice Cream contains 23 grams of sugar per 100 mL serving, and it’s too easy to finish off one entire tub while watching a Netflix movie.
 That’s 115 grams of sugar right there.
 The equivalent of 10 apples?

 One single Oreos sandwich cookie can contain 3.3 grams of sugar — but they’re so flat out addictive that we can’t really limit ourselves to one or two.
 Three Oreos sandwich cookies would provide the same sugar content as one apple.